sagemath/sagewiki_to_gh-2022-10-10/days31/projects.md

  * Give worksheets identifiers that allow cross-worksheet links
  * [[http://groups.google.com/group/sage-notebook/browse_thread/thread/a973097dae8a8055|#7665]]
  * [[http://trac.sagemath.org/sage_trac/ticket/1496|#1496]]
- * R Beezer: I think there is at least one mre ticket out there, using a Javascript tree library to do this, but I cannot find it.
+ * R Beezer: I think there is at least one more ticket out there, using a Javascript tree library to do this, but I cannot find it.

 == Sorting lists of worksheets ==
  * People: Rob Beezer